UK digital privacy shield

 Protecting your online privacy doesn’t require a degree in cybersecurity.
 It’s about building smart habits.
 Here are core practices to keep your digital footprint minimal and secure:

-A Virtual Private Network (VPN) encrypts your internet connection, masking your IP address.
+• Use a VPN Consistently: A Virtual Private Network (VPN) encrypts your internet connection, masking your IP address.
 This prevents your internet service provider (ISP), advertisers, and potential hackers from easily tracking your online activity.
-Using a VPN, especially on public Wi-Fi, is a recommended practice.
+Using a VPN, especially on public Wi-Fi, is a highly recommended practice for all internet users in the UK.
+Experts suggest choosing a VPN provider with a strict no-logs policy.

-Reusing passwords across multiple sites is a significant security risk.
+• Implement Strong, Unique Passwords: Reusing passwords across multiple sites is a significant security risk.
 A password manager is highly recommended, as it can generate complex, unique passwords for every service, requiring you to remember only one master password.
+Regularly update your master password and enable 2FA on your password manager itself.

-Social media platforms, search engines, and operating systems often have privacy settings that are set to ‘public’ by default.
+• Adjust Your Privacy Settings: Social media platforms, search engines, and operating systems often have privacy settings that are set to ‘public’ or ‘less private’ by default.
 Dedicate time to review these settings on all your major accounts.
 Limit who can see your posts, prevent data sharing with third-party apps, and turn off location tracking where unnecessary.
+Many services now offer granular controls, allowing for more tailored privacy configurations.

-Two-Factor Authentication (2FA) is essential.
+• Enable Two-Factor Authentication (2FA): Two-Factor Authentication (2FA) is essential.
 Enable it on every service that offers it.
-It adds an extra layer of security, making unauthorized access significantly harder even if your password is compromised.
+It adds an extra layer of security, making unauthorized access harder even if your password is compromised.
+Common methods include SMS codes, authenticator apps, or hardware security keys.

 Choosing the Right Tools for UK Online Privacy